Best Battery Cases for Google Pixel

 ALCLAP Portable Charger Case

-This case also features a 4,000mAh lithium-ion battery to power your Pixel, with a look and feel that's essentially identical to the BEAOK case.
+This case from ALCLAP offers a 4,000mAh lithium-ion battery to power your 5-inch Pixel, with a look and feel that's as slim as you can make a case like this.
 ALCLAP offers dual charging capabilities, meaning you'll be able to plug your case in at night and wake up to a full battery on your phone and the case.

-In terms of style, it's nearly identical to every other case on this list, with 0.42 inches of thickness, clear access provided to the fingerprint scanner, and decent protection offered to the phone itself.

-This case regularly sells for $80, but you can get it for $60 from amazon.
+ALCLAP also offers a 5,000 mAh battery case for the larger Pixel XL.

-iAlegant Google Pixel Charger Case
+ZeroLemon Google Pixel Charger Case

-Last but certainly not least — because it's pretty much identical to the other cases on this list — is this charging case from iAlegant.
-It, too, provides a 4,000mAh lithium-ion battery while also providing good protection for your phone from physical damage along with short circuit and overcharge protection.
-There's also pass-through syncing so you'll be able to plug the case into your computer and your phone will be connected.

-This case is regularly priced at $90, but is available on Amazon for $60.
+This gargantuan battery case for the standard Google Pixel includes a massive 6,500 mAh battery and some... shall we say unique design decisions, with an archway of sorts on the back for access to the fingerprint scanner.

+As you'd expect, packing a battery this big into a case means completely changes the dimensions of your sleek Google-designed phone.
+This case will make your phone nearly an inch thick and also adds an extra inch to the height of your device — but you've probably made peace with that fact if you're in the market for a battery case.
+If maximum battery capacity is your aim, you simply won't find a bigger battery case for the Pixel than this offering from ZeroLemon.

 Google Pixel + Pixel XL